honzan0821/har2xsv/README.md

-# Har2Csv
+# Har2Xsv

 > Convert HTTP session HAR file logs into XSV(CSV, TSV,etc) format

-This CLI tool provides you with an easy way to convert [HAR file](http://www.softwareishard.com/blog/har-12-spec/) HTTP log entries into a flat CSV, TSV format to make it easier to analyze.
+This CLI tool provides you with an easy way to convert [HAR file](http://www.softwareishard.com/blog/har-12-spec/) HTTP log entries into a flat CSV, TSV, etc, format to make it easier to analyze.
 This tool ignores fields that are not essential for analyzing requests/responses such as content.

 **Current version(0.x.x) only supports TSV format.**